seblegall/blog/content/post/organization/shipping-fast-and-maintaining-high-code-quality.md

 To be honest, switching between building features and making small technical improvements is hard.
 Especially for engineers.
 It relies heavily on [the boy scout rule](https://www.oreilly.com/library/view/97-things-every/9780596809515/ch08.html).
 But moreover, it requires rigor.

-### Engineering Manager & Teach leads: a key role in the delivery process
+### Engineering Managers & Teach leads: key roles in the delivery process

 The Engineering Manager role at Meetic is one of the things I've been working on the most lately.
 This role, particularly, varies a lot from one company to another.
 At Facebook, EMs may work with up to 50 engineers across several teams.
 In some others, EMs manage a tech community like frontend engineers.
 My point of view is a combination of things I've seen in several companies.
 In its book [*Turn The Ship Around*](https://www.amazon.com/Turn-Ship-Around-Building-Breaking/dp/0241250943), L. David Marquet describes what he called "chief in charge".
 That is to say, chiefs are really in charge of running the ship.
 Not higher grades.
 This point of view is what I found to be the closest to my own.
 But it sets the bar quite high for managers.
 Especially because they are expected to own a wide range of things: from software architecture to project delivery.